-The wireless equipment corresponding to the CSCP or CPP profiles can provide the communication via Bluetooth low energy technology.
+The wireless equipment corresponding to the CSCP, CPP, or YEP1.0 profiles can provide the communication via Bluetooth low energy technology.

-- 1. Set the profiles of the display unit by referring to "Stopwatch and settings". - Also confirm that they are in accordance with the connection settings of your wireless communication equipment. - 2.
-Check that the Bluetooth indicator is displayed. - 3.
-Select "Yamaha #######" from the user menu of your wireless communication equipment.
+1. Set the profiles of the Display Unit by referring to "Settings".

+Also confirm that they are in accordance with the connection settings of your wireless communication equipment.

-For more information, see the instruction manual of the wireless communication equipment. - "######" of "Yamaha ######" is a combination of irregular alphanumeric characters.
+- Select "Yamaha X2Y #######" from the user menu of your wireless communication equipment.
+For more information, see the instruction manual of the wireless communication equipment. - "########" is a combination of irregular alphanumeric characters.

-- Keep the distance between the display and wireless communication equipment within 3 ft (1 m).
-The maximum communication distance of this equipment is 3 ft (1 m). - If the wireless communication equipment is kept in a bag, etc., the actual communication distance might be shorter. - Do not use the equipment in places with magnetic fields, static electricity, or electromagnetic interference.
+Keep the distance between the display and wireless communication equipment within 3 ft (1 m).
+The maximum communication distance of this equipment is 3 ft (1 m).

+If the wireless communication equipment is kept in a bag, etc., the actual communication distance might be shorter.

+- Do not use the equipment in places with magnetic fields, static electricity, or electromagnetic interference.
 If the equipment is used near transmitters, broadcasting stations or the following type of equipment, wireless communication may not be possible. - Microwave ovens - Digital cordless phones - Wireless communication devices - Near other wireless equipment using the 2.4 GHz band. - Do not cover the display with objects such as aluminum sheets that block the radio waves.
 Otherwise, wireless communication may not be possible. - For the output power level of each profile, see the "Specifications".